IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/harry-roberts.md

 Err… I think my work at

-<a class="link link--special" href="https://csswizardry.com/case-studies/bskyb/" target="_blank" rel="noopener">Sky</a> was quite challenging because it was the first time I’d worked somewhere so huge!
+<a class="link link--special" href="https://csswizardry.com/case-studies/bskyb/" target="_blank" rel="noopener noreferrer">Sky</a> was quite challenging because it was the first time I’d worked somewhere so huge!
 It wasn’t hard or unenjoyably challenging, but it did require a fairly large shift in approaches: working at scale, working on products rather than simple websites, performance concerns, etc. It was a great challenge!
 I really enjoyed it.

 ## Can you describe your workflow when you create HTML, CSS and JavaScript from scratch?